How To Start Eucalyptus Farming Business – Complete Guide

 Agro Climatic Condition For Eucalyptus Farming

-Eucalyptus is versatile, fast-growing, and strongly coppicing tree possessing a wide range of soil and climatic adaptability.
+Eucalyptus is a versatile, fast-growing, and strongly coppicing tree possessing a wide range of soil and climatic adaptability.
 Additionally, the species is also moderately salt-tolerant and relatively fire-resistant.
 The species grows under a wide range of climatic/soil conditions from warm to hot, sub-humid to humid, and from good to degraded soils.
 However, it requires 4 cm to 40 cm of annual rainfall.
 Usually, you can grow eucalyptus within a temperature range of 0°C to 45°C.

 Suitable Soil For Eucalyptus Farming

 You can grow eucalyptus in light, medium, and heavy soils.
 However, it thrives well in deep, rich, and well-drained loamy soil with sufficient moisture.
 Even, you can grow the hybrid species in alkaline and saline soils.
-PH balance 6 to 7.5 is just perfect for growing eucalyptus commercially.
+PH balance of 6 to 7.5 is just perfect for growing eucalyptus commercially.

 Read: How To Start A Soil Testing Service Business

-Raising Saplings
+2. Raising Saplings

-Transplantation
+3. Transplantation

 The next step is transplantation.
 According to the requirement of species, you have to prepare the field for transplantation.
 Additionally, maintain proper spacing and nutrients contained in the soil.
 Eucalyptus is intolerant to shade and does not compete well with grasses for water and nutrients, thus 2-3 hand weeding and soil working in the initial stages are essential.

-Irrigation
+4. Irrigation

-Manuring
+5. Manuring

 Also Read: Most Profitable Agriculture Business Ideas

-Plant Protection
+6. Plant Protection

-You must have the proper arrangements for plant protection to save the plants from potential pests and diseases.
+You must have the proper arrangements for plant protection to save the plants from pests and diseases.
 One of the most serious diseases of E. Tereticornis is canker caused by the fungus, Corticium Salmonicolour known as pink disease.
 Other fungal pathogens to cause damage include, Ganoderma Lucidium, Endothia Gyrosa, and Cylindrocladium spp.

-Harvesting & Yield
+7. Harvesting and Yield

 You can go for the first harvest after 5 years post-growing.
 On average, a single tree can yield up to 500 Kg of timber.
 However, a proper distance between the trees ensures higher yield in the eucalyptus farming business.